usman19977/usman19977/README.md

 Fullstack Software Enginner
 ----------------------------------

-Experienced Senior Full stack Software Engineer with a demonstrated history of working in the information technology and services industry.
-Skilled in Javascript , PHP, DevOps, CakePHP, PhpStorm, and Amazon Web Services (AWS) , Node js ,React js , Flutter , Express , Laravel , CI / CD , GraphQl , Rest Api , Json , Nest JS , Typescript .
-Strong engineering professional with a Diploma of Education focused in Computer Programming from Aptech Pakistan.
+An accomplished Full Stack Software Engineer with a proven track record in the dynamic field of information technology and services.
+My skill set encompasses a wide array of technologies, including Javascript, PHP, and DevOps, with proficiency in frameworks such as CakePHP, PhpStorm, and Amazon Web Services (AWS).
+I bring extensive expertise in Node.js, React.js, Flutter, Express, Laravel, CI/CD, GraphQL, REST API, JSON, Nest.js, and Typescript.
+My commitment to excellence is underscored by a solid foundation in computer programming, supported by a Diploma of Education from Aptech Pakistan.
+With a passion for staying at the forefront of technology trends, I am poised to drive innovative solutions and contribute significantly to your projects.

-* 🌍  I'm based in Karachi , Pakistan
+* 🌍  I'm based in Karachi, Pakistan
 * 🖥️  See my portfolio at [Portfolio](http://www.linkedin.com/in/usmandev/)
 * ✉️  You can contact me at [usman.amir48@gmail.com](mailto:usman.amir48@gmail.com)
 * 🚀  I'm currently working on [Netsuite Customization](http://netsuite.com/)